Mary Lou McDonald: Harassment

 In July 2024, a death threat was made against McDonald in a video posted on TikTok by a man who said he would shoot and kill her.
 McDonald described the threat on her life as "very shocking and very disturbing" and reported the matter to the Garda Síochána.
 A 28-year-old man was arrested, and in March 2025 pleaded guilty to two counts of making a threat to kill or cause harm following a court case.

 Personal life

 McDonald's husband, Martin Lanigan, works as a gas control superintendent for the emergency dispatch division of Gas Networks Ireland, a state infrastructure provider.
 They have two children.
 She lives in Cabra, Dublin.
 She learned Transcendental Meditation "for resilience and for keeping myself grounded and calm."

 Health

 McDonald has asthma.
 In April 2020, she announced that she had tested positive for COVID-19 following a test she took on 28 March.
-In a statement she said that she had recovered from the condition but had developed pleurisy in her right lung.
+She said that she had recovered from the condition but had developed pleurisy in her right lung.
 She said that the Public Health Doctor had told her that she was no longer infected or infectious.
-In 2023, McDonald confirmed she had undergone a hysterectomy, to remove her ovaries and womb.
+In 2023, McDonald confirmed that she had undergone a hysterectomy to remove her ovaries and womb.
 Her recovery went well and she soon returned to her political work.